Crescent-Saturn/Setting_Summary/linux_setup.md

 ### Installation (Dual boot in two disks)
 1. Choose the target disk (ex: sdb1), format into `ext4` and choose `/` as `partion`
+   1. If using UEFI, add new partion and format into `efi` and choose `EFI System Partition`.
 2. (optional) Make auto-login enabled when creating the account
 3. Set the timezone to make dual ssys time sync:
     ```